HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 So if the federal government does not issue dollars, there's no dollars for the private sector to have.

-That's actually not true because private banks can also loan dollars into existing.
+That's actually not true because private banks can also loan dollars into existence.

-If the federal government doesn't issue reserves, there's no reserves for the for the for the um uh private sector to have, which um Nima correct me if I'm wrong, that would mean there would be no private sector net savings, which we haven't gotten into part of the conversation of why that that specific type of money is so vitally important to the economy.
+If the federal government doesn't issue reserves, there's no reserves for the private sector to have, which Nima corporate, if I'm wrong, that would mean there would be no private sector net savings, which we haven't gotten into part of the conversation of why that specific type of money is so vitally important to the economy.

-The private sector has the desire to net save.
+The private sector has a desire to net save.

 They want to accumulate more and more financial assets every year.